Domenico Cimarosa was an Italian composer of both comic and serious operas during the Classical period.

 His family were not wealthy and moved to Naples to enable Domenico to go to a free school.
 His father was in construction and sadly died when he was only seven in a scaffolding accident.
 Anna, his mother then took on a position in a monastery which enabled Cimarosa to gain a good education and musical training from the monks.

 Cimarosa started his career in Naples and then he travelled around performing both serious and comic operas.
 He took the position offered to him by Empress Catherine II to become Court Musician in St. Petersburg.
 Despite his successes he was not as popular as his predecessors and left Russia in 1791.
 King Leopold II then invited his to go to Vienna.
 It was here that he wrote his masterpiece Il matrimonio segreto (The Secret Marriage).
-He returned to Italy after King Leopold’s death and Il matrimonio and his other works were greatly received.
+He returned to Italy after King Leopold’s death.
+Il matrimonio and his other works were greatly received.

 Cimarosa became known internationally and his works were performed in the opera houses around Europe.